Zayed Sustainability Prize opens submissions for 2025 cycle

 PHOTO

-Commenting on the launch of the 2025 submissions cycle, H.E.
-Dr. Sultan Ahmed Al Jaber, UAE Minister of Industry and Advanced Technology, Director General of the Zayed Sustainability Prize, and COP28 President, said: “Since 2008, the Zayed Sustainability Prize has honoured the legacy of Sheikh Zayed by fostering inclusive sustainable and humanitarian development around the world.
+Commenting on the launch of the 2025 submissions cycle, Dr. Sultan Ahmed Al Jaber, Minister of Industry and Advanced Technology, COP28 President and Director-General of the Zayed Sustainability Prize, said, “Since 2008, the Zayed Sustainability Prize has honoured the legacy of Sheikh Zayed by fostering inclusive sustainable and humanitarian development around the world.
 In this decisive decade for climate change, these values are more important than ever.
 I am optimistic that the Prize will contribute to global climate action in line with the UAE Consensus, which will pave the way toward an effective response to the Global Stocktake decision.”

+In response to the pressing climate crisis, and to further support the UAE’s efforts to accelerate practical solutions needed to drive climate action and uplift vulnerable communities around the world, the Prize has increased its funds from US $3.6 million to US $5.9 million.

+The Prize will reward US$1 million to each winner in the organisational categories of Health, Food, Energy, Water and Climate Action.
+Within the Global High Schools category, which is split into six world regions, each school can claim up to US$150,000 to start or further expand their project.

 To encourage a broader range of organisations and high schools to participate, the Prize will be accepting submissions in multiple languages, including Arabic, Chinese, English, French, Russian, Spanish, and Portuguese.
 This will ensure that innovative solutions from diverse linguistic and cultural backgrounds can be recognised.